 Intellectual property protection varies throughout the world and is subject to change over time.
-In the U.S., the Hatch-Waxman Act provides generic companies powerful incentives to seek to invalidate our human pharmaceutical patents; as a result, we expect that our U.S. patents on major pharmaceutical products will be routinely challenged in litigation and administrative proceedings, and may not be upheld.
+In the U.S., the Hatch-Waxman Act provides generic companies powerful incentives to seek to invalidate our human pharmaceutical patents; as a result, we expect that our U.S. patents on major pharmaceutical products will continue to be routinely challenged in litigation and administrative proceedings, and may not be upheld.
+In addition, a new IPR process allows competitors to request review of issued patents by the USPTO without the protections of the Hatch-Waxman Act.
+As a result, our patents may be invalided via this review process.
+Although such a decision can be appealed to the courts, in certain circumstances a loss in such a proceeding could result in a competitor entering the market, while a win provides no precedential value -- the same patent can still be challenged by other competitors.
 We face many generic manufacturer challenges to our patents outside the U.S. as well.
-The entry of generic competitors typically results in rapid and severe declines in sales.
+The entry of generic competitors typically results in rapid and severe declines in revenues.
 In addition, competitors or other third parties may claim that our activities infringe patents or other intellectual property rights held by them.
 If successful, such claims could result in our being unable to market a product in a particular territory or being required to pay damages for past infringement or royalties on future sales.
 See Item 1, "Business-Patents, Trademarks, and Other Intellectual Property Rights," Item 3, "Legal Proceedings," and Item 8, "Financial Statements and Supplementary Data-Note 15, Contingencies," for more details.

-Our human pharmaceutical business is subject to increasing government price controls and other public and private restrictions on pricing, reimbursement, and access for our drugs, which could have a material adverse effect on our business.
+• Our human pharmaceutical business is subject to increasing government price controls and other public and private restrictions on pricing, reimbursement, and access for our drugs, which could have a material adverse effect on our business.

 Public and private payers are taking increasingly aggressive steps to control their expenditures for human pharmaceuticals by placing restrictions on pricing and reimbursement for, and patient access to, our medications.
-These pressures could negatively affect our future revenues and income.
+These pressures could negatively affect our future revenues and net income.